redwoodjs/redwoodjs-com-archive/cookbook/GQLClient.md

 ## Bonus: Invalidating Mutations

-This isn't related to... per se... but if you're using React Query to do your data fetching, it's probably something you should know about since you're going to be using React Query to do you mutations, and not many apps don't have mutations.
+This isn't related to... per se... but if you're using React Query to do your data fetching, it's probably something you should know about since you're going to be using React Query to do your mutations.
+And not many apps don't have mutations.

 The way React Query works, it's via keys.
 So you have to tell it which key to invalidate.
 Good thing we made that `getOperationName` function!